 The chapter on Genesis 1-3 is particularly well done (though not without flaw).

 Chapters are highly organized, and the book covers an impressive amount of substantive ground in a relatively short 144 pages.

 The book was written by what it calls “community theology,” a collaborative writing process in which any committee member could voice their opinion and every member of the team agreed that the final draft was ready.
 The chapters contain many ideas.

 Lack of Evidence and Reasoning on Key Points, Simply Assumes Points in Favor of Excluding Women

 Weaknesses of The Bible and Gender include a tendency to make conclusory assertions about key points without accompanying evidence or reasoning.

 In many cases, a sentence containing a proposition material to a controversy regarding gender appears as if it were dropped into a chapter at the last minute, with neither evidence nor reasoning accompanying the proposition.
 Chapters 2 on headship and 6 on 1 Timothy 2:12 stand out in this regard, but it occurs from Chapter 1 onward.

-All of the book’s chapters quote from the 2011 NIV except for Chapter 6, which departs the norm to quote from the 1984 NIV and from a co-author’s own translation, those referring to not permitting a woman “to have” or “to exercise” authority over a man, appearing on its face as a broad exclusion.
+Furthering the appearance of intentional outcome bias, while all of the rest of the book’s chapters quote from the 2011 NIV, Chapter 6 departs the norm to quote from the 1984 NIV and from a co-author’s own translation.
+Both those refer to not permitting a woman “to have” or “to exercise” authority over a man, appearing on its face as a broad exclusion.
 The gone-missing 2011 version signals a much narrower focus, referencing “to assume” authority over a man.